-Continuing this series examining dynamics for passing a farm bill, this article discusses one of the key issues in the current debate: the Supplemental Nutrition Assistance Program (SNAP, formerly known as food stamps).
-The first article (farmdoc daily December 5, 2013) examined today's political landscape compared to the one that passed the 1996 Farm Bill.
+Continuing this series examining dynamics for passing a farm bill, this post discusses one of the key issues in the current debate: the Supplemental Nutrition Assistance Program (SNAP, formerly known as food stamps).
+The first post examined today’s political landscape compared to the one that passed the 1996 Farm Bill.
 In many farm bill discussions, it is often asked why food assistance programs, such as SNAP, are included.
 The simple answer tends to be that it is likely impossible to pass a farm bill without SNAP but that seems unsatisfactory when SNAP has had such a prominent role in the current struggle to complete the farm bill.
-Complicating the matter further is the reality that many households in rural districts benefit from SNAP, yet the program's key political support remains in urban districts.
+Complicating the matter further is the reality that many households in rural districts benefit from SNAP, yet the program’s key political support remains in urban districts.

 A Brief History of the Relationship of Food Assistance to Farm Bills1